engmaths/emat10006/index.md

 ## Purpose of the unit

 This unit is EMAT10006 - Further Computer Programming.
-It is intended to follow on from EMAT10007 - Introduction to Computer Programming.
+It is intended to follow on from EMAT10007 - Introduction to Computer Programming!

 The intro unit introduces programming with Python and is intended for students with no prior background in programming.
 The Further Computer Programming